Vanherwegentim/CompSciMaster/1-Sem/Machine-Learning/Machine Learning Exercises Assistance.md

 To classify a negative instance we start the most specialized side and work our way to the most general side.

 In instance will be negative when $h_1$ and $h_2$ classify it as negative because each hypothese in the VS is more specialized than $h_1$ and $h_2$ as you can see in the image so that means that every hypotheses has classified the instance as negative.
-So the VC classifies them as negative.
+So the VS classifies them as negative.

 All remaining instance are classified as "Don't know".s The remaining instances are classified as negative by $h_3$ or $h_4$, and since this $h_i$ might in principle be the correct one (since it is in VS), each such instance might be negative.
 Similarly, these instances are classified as positive by $h_1$ or $h_2$, so each such instance might also be positive.